TiiXel/periodic-table-professor/README.md

 ## Data sources

 - Memory peg system: John P. Pratt's [website](http://www.johnpratt.com/atomic/periodic.html)
 - Elements chemical and physical data: [mendeleev](https://bitbucket.org/lukaszmentel/mendeleev/overview) python package database

 ## How do I use it ?

 This application has not been released yet.
 It's not ready to be used, many features are missing or not working as intended.

+A pre-release is available on the [releases](https://github.com/TiiXel/periodic-table-professor/releases) page of this Github repository, you can download and install it to your Android device.

-If you know how to do that, you can download the sources and compile it yourself: you'll get a basic experience of this app's behaviour.
+If you want to use and test the latest code, which might be unstable, you can download the master branch sources and compile the apk.

-I don't have a lot of time to work on it right now, so I thought it would be a good time to publish it on Github.
-My intention is mainly to backup the project, and start to use git versioning.

 ## Main todo list